Se habla español

 • Performance Tire: Resistance tires are designed for better handling and grip, especially at higher speeds and in dry conditions.
 They often have a softer rubber compound for better traction, which can increase rolling Resistance.
 This increased Resistance can lead to higher fuel consumption compaResistance-season tires.

-Resistance usually leads to better fuel efficiency due to lower rolling Resistance than all-season and performance tires.
+Resistance usually leads to better fuel efficiency due to lower rolling resistance than all-season and performance tires.
 However, the choice of Resistance also considers the driving conditions and performance needs.

 Winter Tires and Fuel Consumption